-It was my first FLW tournament as a co-angler and I was excited.
-If the prespawn bass in Florida's Lake Toho were not enough to get me pumped up, then drawing Peter Thliveros as my first day pro partner was enough to send me into a state of bass tournament bliss.
+It was my first FLW tournament as a co-angler, and I was excited.
+If the prespawn bass in Florida's Lake Toho were not enough to get me pumped up, then drawing Peter Thliveros as my first-day pro partner was enough to send me into a state of bass tournament bliss.

 Thliveros, or Peter T. as he is referred to in fishing circles, has cultivated his professional fishing career on Florida's bass waters.
 Lake Toho, not far from his hometown of Jacksonville, happened to be one of the lakes he had fished for many years.
-Needless to say, I was grinning from ear to ear.
+I was grinning from ear to ear.

 The smile suddenly fell from my face.
 Was Peter T., the master of the Carolina rig, going to use that worthless stub of plastic?
 I thought everyone used a lizard on a Carolina rig.

-He laughed heartily and then helped me secure my first FLW Tour five fish limit - on a centipede.
+He laughed heartily and helped me secure my first FLW Tour five fish limit - on a centipede.

 Carolina Rigging The Centipede

 Thliveros rigs his Zoom centipede on a 1/0 or 2/0 Gamakatsu EWG hook.
 He prefers to rig the bait sideways.
 "Most people thread the centipede on a hook so that the hook sits on the flat underside of the bait.
-I actually rig the hook in the bait sideways, so that the hook sits in the side of the bait.
-I have found the bait actually glides better this way," Thliveros says.
+I rig the hook in the bait sideways so that the hook sits in the side of the bait.
+I have found the bait glides better this way," Thliveros says.

-When selecting tackle for his centipede studded Carolina rig, Thliveros considers three proven combinations.
+When selecting tackle for his centipede-studded Carolina rig, Thliveros considers three proven combinations.
 One is a standard baitcaster matched with a 7-foot rod, 17-pound-test main line, a 3/4-ounce slip sinker, and 17-or 14-pound-test leader.
 He prefers this setup when probing deep grass or stumps in off-colored water.